GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Astrophysical implications

-The heavier of the two \acp{BH} in both parent binaries may also lie within the pair-instability mass gap, with probabilities 91\,\% and 74\,\% for the heavier parent of the primary and secondary, respectively, when taking a gap from 60--130\,$M_\odot$, as above.
-Therefore, if either of the component \acp{BH} of GW231123's source is interpreted as the product of a previous \ac{BH} merger, it may be the result of multiple previous mergers.
-Alternatively, the parent \acp{BH} could themselves have formed with large masses by the other astrophysical processes discussed above, such as stellar mergers.
+The heavier of the two \acp{BH} in both parent binaries may also lie within the pair-instability mass gap, with probabilities 96\,\% and 71\,\% for the heavier parent of the primary and secondary, respectively, when taking a gap from 60--130\,$M_\odot$, as above.
+Therefore, if either of the component \acp{BH} of GW231123's source is interpreted as the product of a previous \ac{BH} merger, it may be the result of multiple previous mergers or require the components of the parent binary to have formed with larger masses via other astrophysical processes, such as stellar mergers or \ac{BH} accretion, as discussed in Section~\ref{sec: Possible formation channel}.